30 September Movement: The end of the movement in Jakarta

 At 5.30 am, Suharto, commander of the Army's Strategic Reserve (KOSTRAD), was woken up by his neighbor and told of the disappearances of the generals and the shootings at their homes.
 He went to Kostrad HQ and tried to contact other senior officers.
 He managed to contact and to ensure the support of the commanders of the Navy and the National Police, but was unable to contact the Air Force Commander.
 He then took command of the Army and issued orders confining all troops to their barracks.

 Because of poor planning, the coup leaders had failed to provide provisions for the troops on Lapangan Merdeka, who were becoming hot and thirsty.
 They were under the impression that they were guarding the president in the palace.
 Over the course of the afternoon, Suharto persuaded both battalions to give up without a fight, first the Brawijaya battalion, who came over to Kostrad HQ, then the Diponegoro troops, which withdrew to Halim.
 His troops gave Untung's forces inside the radio station an ultimatum and they also withdrew.
 By 7 pm Suharto was in control of all the installations previously held by the 30 September Movement's forces.
 Now joined by Nasution, at 9 pm he announced over the radio that he was now in command of the Army and that he would destroy the counter-revolutionary forces and save Sukarno.
 He then issued another ultimatum, this time to the troops at Halim.
 Later that evening, Sukarno left Halim and arrived in Bogor, where there was another presidential palace.

 Most of the rebel troops fled, and after a minor battle in the early hours of 2 October, the Army regained control of Halim, Aidit flew to Yogyakarta and Dani to Madiun before the soldiers arrived.

-It was only on 4 October that the bodies of all seven casualties were recovered from the well in which they were thrown at Lubang Buaya.
-They were buried in a state burial on 5 October, Armed Forces Day, preceded by an address by Nasution.
-All seven Army officers and the police brigadier were, by order of President Sukarno in his capacity as the Commander of the Supreme Operations Command (Panglima Komando Operasi Tertinggi/Panglima KOTI), (Note: "Supreme Operations Command" (Komando Operasi Tertinggi, KOTI) here referred to the then-ongoing Indonesia–Malaysia confrontation.) officially declared the very same day as Heroes of the Revolution posthumously per Decree of the President/Commander of KOTI No. 111/KOTI/1965.